 Legal Process Outsourcing (LPOs) in India: Scope and Opportunities

-Lawyers in UK, US, Singapore, Dubai etc charge a lot of money on hourly basis.
-In order to reduce the expenses, many corporates send their legal work over to India where it can be done in the fraction of the cost.
-There are companies in India who receive this work and allot it to law graduates employed by it.
+Lawyers in UK, US, Singapore, Dubai etc. charge a lot of money on an hourly basis.
+In order to reduce expenses, many corporations send their legal work over to India, where it can be done in a fraction of the cost.
+There are companies in India that receive this work and allot it to law graduates employed by it.
 These law graduates accomplish the required work and send the finished documentation to the client abroad.
 All the work and exchange of information in the LPOs takes place online.
 The LPOs get paid by the foreign client for the work accomplished.

 1. Law degree from a recognised university